ARQz1947/Retail-Store-Data-Analysis/README.md

 - Optimize conversion funnels (website UX, promotions, first-order incentives) to turn interest into sales.
 - Prioritize scaling Growth products, review Decline/Discontinued items for pruning or repositioning, and strengthen monitoring of reactivated and unclassified products to capture hidden opportunities.
 ---
+### Files Content
+- Raw data, ad-hoc reports and calculations can be accessed through this Excel [Excel Workbooks](./Excel-Workbooks/) folder.
+See my SQL queries in the SQL file.
+See the notebook for data cleaning, visualization, and analysis in the